Dig deep into your past to create a winning educational leadership resume to showcase your leadership experience and relevant career accomplishments.

 Assistant Principal:

-- Actively involved in “Child Study,” consisting of a team of administrators, counselors, district special education supervisors, and social workers who meet weekly to discuss “at-risk” students; upheld the highest of confidentiality while devising an action plan, i.e.., referrals for special education, testing, or outside placement.
+- Actively involved in “Child Study,” consisting of a team of administrators, counselors, district special education supervisors, and social workers who meet weekly to discuss “at-risk” students; upheld the highest confidentiality while devising an action plan, i.e., referrals for special education, testing, or outside placement.

 Education Consultant